 From China Digital Space

-The yax lizard rose to fame in the CCTV 2010 Spring Festival Gala, “The Party’s Policies are Yaxshi,” featured dancers adorned in traditional Uyghur dress praising the Communist Party, a great irony in light of the inter-ethnic riots in Xinjiang the summer before.
-Han Chinese migrants to Xinjiang are often better able to find work and prosper in the region, leading to tension and sometimes violence.
+A mythical creature derived from the Uyghur-language word yaxshi (ياخشى), meaning “good,” and transliterated into Chinese as yǎkèxī 亚克西 .
+The word rose to fame after the CCTV 2010 Spring Festival Gala segment “The Party’s Policies are Yaxshi,” in which dancers in traditional Uyghur dress praised the Communist Party, a great irony in light of the inter-ethnic riots in Xinjiang the summer before.
+Netizens then began using the word to mock the absurdity of the state propaganda and to to sardonically praise policies in the Xinjiang Uyghur Autonomous Region.

 Ast丶ro ( @Ast丶ro )：Since yesterday afternoon, the famous photo-sharing software—in fact the international social media for photography—Instagram, has been blocked.
 Congratulations on having a new member in the social media family along with Facebook, Twitter, Youtube, Line and Snapchat!
 It's really Yakexi to live in the Celestial Empire, and how I wish I could live in the "CCTV News Simulcast!"
 (September 29, 2014)